OSAdams/entree-finder/README.md

 I would like this to be open source as a learning experience for everyone.
 Feel free to contribute and share ideas!

-## Technologies Used
+### Technologies Used

-> Please right click and open to new tab.
 [JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript)

 [AJAX (HTTPie Request)](https://developer.mozilla.org/en-US/docs/Glossary/Ajax)

-## Current Features
+### Current Features

- User can search a recipe
+• User can search a recipe

- User can view a list of recipe cards
+• User can view a list of recipe cards

- User can view the source of the recipe
+• User can view the source of the recipe

- User can view the full recipe
+• User can view the full recipe

- User can save a recipe
+• User can save a recipe

-## Future Features
+### Future Features

- User can view a list of their saved recipes
+• User can view a list of their saved recipes

- User can comment notes to their saved recipes
+• User can comment notes to their saved recipes

-## Work in Progress
+### Work in Progress

- Application Readme
+• Application Readme

- CSS Styling Update
+• CSS Styling Update

- Search Render Bug Fix
+• Search Render Bug Fix

-## Latest Updates
+### Latest Updates